janzenal/mini-competition/README.md

 To have the notebook running locally, you need to follow these steps:

 1) Clone the repo: `git clone https://github.com/Pensive1881/mini-competitionAAA.git`
-2) Inside the folder of the clone repo, create a conda environment: `conda env create -f requirements.yml -n minicomp_Anvar_Alex_Albert`
+2) Inside the folder of the clone repo, create a conda environment: `conda env create -f environment.yml -n minicomp_AAAA`
-3) Activate the virtual environment: `conda activate minicomp_Anvar_Alex_Albert`
+3) Activate the virtual environment: `conda activate minicomp_AAA`
-4) Run Jupyter: `jupyter notebook`
+4) Run Jupyter: `jupyter lab`

 Obs.: environment.yml is conda's equivalent of requirements.txt